GoLearnToCode/kiei924-winter17-chicago/weeks/2/homework.md

 4. Link to a separate stylesheet file that's shared across all pages on your site (see CSS guidelines below).
 5. Sync your code into your GitHub.com account.
 The repository should be named *(your Github username)*.github.io.
 For example, my Github username is *eng*, so my repository name for this assignment should be *eng.github.io*.
 This will automatically make your page available on the public Internet at that address (e.g. http://eng.github.io/).

+## Linking the pages

+If all goes well, your directory structure should resemble something like this:

+    Your code folder
+    - username.github.io
+    -- index.html
+    -- page2.html
+    -- page3.html

+The "home page" (i.e. what visitors will see when they go to username.github.io) is the `index.html` file, and is the only filename that really matters.
+You can name the other files whatever you want.

+Creating links between the pages is as simple as `<a href="page2.html">My second page</a>`.
+Don't use "absolute" paths, for instance `<a href="C:\\code\username.github.io\page2.html">My second page</a>` or `<a href="http://username.github.io/page2.html">My second page</a>` -- just use the filename by itself.
+This is known as the "relative" path and works great, as long as the files are all in the same directory.

 ## HTML Guidelines

 You should use these elements at least once, and use proper indentation and spacing: